src-d/blog/content/post/review-building-static-analysis-tools.md

 And those are ClangMR and JavacFlume — very interesting projects that are only briefly mentioned in this insightful paper and are going to be the subject of a separatee blog post soon.

 *That is it, thank you for reading.
-Stay tuned, we will post more on papers in this field soon.*
+Stay tuned, we will post more on papers in this field soon.
+Meanwihile, check out our [awesome ML on Code papers list](https://github.com/src-d/awesome-machine-learning-on-source-code/)*